 The Donald G. Hileman Distinguished Alumni Award is named for the first permanent dean of the College of Communications, forerunner to the College of Communication and Information.
 The award was established in 1994 in celebration of the college’s 25th anniversary and honors college alumni who have made notable contributions to the fields of communication and information.

-Past recipients of the Hileman Award include: Nannette Baker, chief magistrate judge, U.S. District Court for the Eastern District of Missouri in St. Louis; Stephen Land, founder and CEO of Jupiter Entertainment; Cathy Ackermann, president and CEO of Ackermann Public Relations and Marketing; Mark McNeely, founder and senior partner of McNeely Pigott and Fox and partner of McNeely Brockman Public Relations; Sharon Price John, CEO and president of Build-A-Bear Workshop Inc.; Charles Tombras Jr., CEO of Tombras; Alexia Poe, principal at Poe Consulting and former director of communications for Tennessee Gov. Bill Haslam; Alan Wilson, McCormick & Company Inc. chairman (retired); Alan N. Greenberg, president and co-founder of Avenues the World School and former Esquire magazine publisher; John Noble Wilford, Pulitzer Prize-winning New York Times science journalist (retired); and Peyton Manning, former NFL and UT quarterback.
+Past recipients of the Hileman Award include: Nannette Baker, chief magistrate judge, U.S. District Court for the Eastern District of Missouri in St. Louis; Stephen Land, founder and CEO of Jupiter Entertainment; Cathy Ackermann, president and CEO of Ackermann Public Relations and Marketing; Mark McNeely, founder and senior partner of McNeely Pigott and Fox and partner of McNeely Brockman Public Relations; Sharon Price John, CEO and president of Build-A-Bear Workshop Inc.; Charles Tombras Jr., CEO of Tombras; Alexia Poe, principal at Poe Consulting and former director of communications for former Tennessee Gov. Bill Haslam; Alan Wilson, McCormick & Company Inc. chairman (retired); Alan N. Greenberg, president and co-founder of Avenues the World School and former Esquire magazine publisher; John Noble Wilford, Pulitzer Prize-winning New York Times science journalist (retired); and Peyton Manning, media personality and former NFL and UT quarterback.